Obarun/66/doc/66-deeper.md

 This documentation explains the internal structure of `66` on the system and the roles of the different directories and file components.

-**Never manually changes** any directories or files within the `66` ecosystem,as this is the best way to break it.
+**Never manually changes** any directories or files within the `66` ecosystem, as this is the best way to break it.

 ## %%system_dir%%